MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/mwt-examples.rst

 This example shows how to use a pool of `BufferedImages <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/display/BufferedImage.html>`_ to share them across an application.

-In this demo, there is one image in the pool, which is shared between the histogram widget and the transition container.
+In this example, there is one image in the pool, which is shared between the histogram widget and the transition container.

 |endTable|